jlscott64/SikuliX-Jython/README.md

 ====================

 This is **fully Maven**, so a fork of this repo can be directly used as project in NetBeans/Eclipse/...<br />
 or with mvn on commandline.
-Currently it needs a valid SikuliX-API in your local Maven repo.

-It supplies the Jython script runner support for the SikuliX-API.<br />
-This project depends on SikuliX-API and provides a Python interface for the java level API to be used
+Forking only makes sense, if you want to contribute new features or patches.

-SikuliX-Jython implements the **IScriptRunner** interface, that is loaded by SikuliX-API, when you run Sikuli scripts written in Python language.
+It implements the **IScriptRunner** interface (internally used by SikuliX), to allow to run scripts written in Python language.

-Use **mvn [clean] [package | install]** with the SikuliX-API artifact in your local maven repository to make a<br />
-- **sikulix-jython.jar**<br />
- - is not executable, must be on classpath and needs sikulix-api.jar on classpath
- - it contains the Jython script runner and the package Lib/sikuli (for: from sikuli import *)
- - it can be used inside or outside IDEs like Netbeans, Eclipse with a Jython installation
- - sikulix-jython.jar/Lib must be in the Python path at runtime
+It depends on [Sikuli Basics](https://github.com/RaiMan/SikuliX-Basics) and is **currently not intended for usages outside the downloadable Sikuli packages** (sikuli-script.jar and sikuli-ide.jar).

+To support Jython developement in IDEs we have the **sikulix-java.jar** from the package [Sikuli API](https://github.com/RaiMan/SikuliX-API).